zoeurk/tor-hidden-service/README.md

 With VMs and Tor you can learn about: virtual Network Interface, dhcp, and why not DNS (maybe more but I dont see)
 Tor is very good for learning.
 But you must know:
-- If you have a small machine you may can't publish your bridge... :/
+- If you have a small machine you may can't publish your bridge... (tor network will maybe be overloaded):/
 Enjoy with Tor :)